OpenAPITools/openapi-generator/docs/usage.md

             generated library's filename

         -c <configuration file>, --config <configuration file>
-            Path to configuration file configuration file.
-It can be json or yaml.If file is json, the content should have the format {"optionKey":"optionValue", "optionKey1":"optionValue1"...}.If file
-            is yaml, the content should have the format optionKey: optionValueSupported options can be different for each language.
-Run config-help -g {generator name} command for language specific config options.
+            Path to configuration file.
+It can be JSON or YAML.
+If file is JSON, the content should have the format {"optionKey":"optionValue", "optionKey1":"optionValue1"...}.
+If file is YAML, the content should have the format optionKey: optionValue.
+Supported options can be different for each language.
+Run config-help -g {generator name}
+            command for language-specific config options.

         -D <system properties>
             sets specified system properties in the format of name=value,name=value (or multiple options, each with name=value)

+        --dry-run
+            Try things out and report on potential changes (without actually making changes).

         -e <templating engine>, --engine <templating engine>
             templating engine: "mustache" (default) or "handlebars" (beta)

         --enable-post-process-file
-            enablePostProcessFile
+            Enable post-processing file using environment variables.

         -g <generator name>, --generator-name <generator name>
             generator to use (see list command for list)

         --generate-alias-as-model
             Generate alias to map, array as models

+        --git-host <git host>
+            Git host, e.g. gitlab.com.

         --git-repo-id <git repo id>
             Git repo ID, e.g. openapi-generator.